 In November 2014, we issued \$85.0 million aggregate principal amount of our 4.25% Convertible Notes due 2019 (the "Convertible Notes").
-The Convertible Notes mature on November 15, 2019 and bear interest at a rate of 4.25%, payable semiannually each year, beginning on May 15, 2015.
+The Convertible Notes mature on November 15, 2019 and bear interest at a rate of 4.25%, payable semiannually in May and November.
 Prior to May 15, 2019, the Convertible Notes will be convertible only upon satisfaction of any of the specified conversion events.
 On or after May 15, 2019, note holders can convert their Convertible Notes at any time at their option.

-As issued, the conversion of the Convertible Notes may only be settled in shares of our common stock.
-Upon receipt of stockholder approval of the flexible settlement provisions of the Convertible Notes, the Convertible Notes will be convertible into cash, shares of our common stock, or a combination thereof, at our election.
+When issued, the conversion of the Convertible Notes could only be settled in shares of our common stock.
+On April 30, 2015, our stockholders approved the flexible settlement provisions of the Convertible Notes at our 2015 Annual Meeting of Stockholders, which allows us to elect any combination of cash and shares of our common stock upon the conversion of the Convertible Notes.
 The initial conversion rate of the Convertible Notes is 46.4792 shares of our common stock for each \$1,000 principal amount of Convertible Notes, which represents an initial conversion price of approximately \$21.52 per share of our common stock.
 The conversion rate is subject to adjustments upon the occurrence of specific events.